albop/tie_archive/session_4/index.md

 - What is the problem with Wealth Inequality?
   - it is very persistent
   - it is still an instrument of power (less so than in the past)
-- Since richer individuals get access to higher returns on investment, by itself, wealth inequality tends to intensify
+- Since richer individuals get access to higher returns on investment, by itself, wealth inequality tends to increase until it is taxed
 - Most economic models find that wealth is not automatically mean-reverting

 ----

 ## Inequality Dimensions

-For a given welfare target, one gets different inequality measures.
+For a given welfare target, one can get different inequality measures.

 - by changing the overall population. *Within*
   - country